 - The patient is a shared client with another agency/community partner.
 The community paramedic is asked to visit the patient to reduce duplication of assessments.

-CHAP-EMS is composed of clinics run by community paramedics.
-Researchers from McMaster University in partnership with Guelph-Wellington Paramedic Service are working together to host clinics in buildings identified by Wellington Social Housing with focus on the prevention of chronic conditions, predominately high blood pressure, diabetes mellitus, cardiovascular disease risk, and to reduce the risk of falls, in mostly older adults living in subsidized housing.
+Community Paramedic Health Clinic: Researchers from McMaster University in partnership with Guelph-Wellington Paramedic Service are working together to host clinics in buildings identified by Wellington Social Housing with focus on the prevention of chronic conditions, predominately high blood pressure, diabetes mellitus, cardiovascular disease risk, and to reduce the risk of falls, in mostly older adults living in subsidized housing.
 Older adults are more at risk of developing cardiovascular disease, diabetes and experiencing falls which can lead to 911 emergency calls resulting in expensive emergency room visits.

 File of Life (fridge magnet)